stolostron/multicloud-operators-foundation/README.md

 # multicloud manager

-multicloud manager is the service to manager kubernetes clusters deployed on multiple cloud providers
+multicloud manager is the service to manage kubernetes clusters deployed on multiple cloud providers

 This is a guide on how to build and deploy multicloud manager from code.